PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

-The principle of a Factory is the following.
-We consider once again the \texttt{GK11Model}.
-By construction it is derived from \texttt{GPDModule}, which itself is derived from \texttt{BaseObject} to be stored generically in the Registry.
-As show on \reffig{fig:sequence-registry-factory}, when the user wants to use the GPD model with identifier \texttt{GK11Model::classId}, he asks the \texttt{ModuleObjectFactory} to return him a pointer to a \texttt{GPDModule}.
-The \texttt{ModuleObjectFactory} asks the \texttt{BaseObjectFactory} to provide a new instance of a \texttt{GPDModule} with type \texttt{GK11Model}.
-To this aim, \texttt{BaseObject} \texttt{Factory} requests that the Registry gives back the reference to the \texttt{GK11Model} already stored in memory.
-The Registry goes through its internal list to find the \texttt{BaseObject} with identifier \texttt{GK11Model::classId}.
-Using the returned reference, the \texttt{BaseObjectFactory} \\ clones\footnote{It is not a copy of a pointer, which would still points to the same object.
-It is a \emph{duplication} of the object, referred to by a new pointer.} the \texttt{GK11Model} object and provides the \texttt{Module} \texttt{ObjectFactory} a reference to the duplicated object.
-Finally the \texttt{ModuleObjectFactory} runs a \texttt{static\_cast} to give back a pointer to the appropriate type \texttt{GPDModule} instead of a \texttt{BaseObject} type.
-What is needed to fit to the structure of the code is a \texttt{GPDModule} (seen from the exterior of a black box, the GPD models are all the same object), but the specific implementation (\ie \ what \emph{defines} a model from the physics point of view, and what is in the black box from the software point of view) is in a daughter class, like \texttt{GK11Model}, \etc: through pointers and inheritance, the \emph{polymorphism} feature of C++ allows the selection of a given module at runtime.
+The principle of the Factory is the following.
+We consider once again the example of \texttt{GPDGK11}.
+By construction, \texttt{GPDGK11} is derived from \texttt{GPDModule}, which itself is derived from \texttt{BaseObject} to be stored generically in the Registry.
+As shown in \reffig{fig:sequence-registry-factory}, when a user wants to use the GPD model identified by \texttt{GPDGK11::classId}, he asks \texttt{ModuleObjectFactory} to return him a pointer of \texttt{GPDModule} type. \texttt{Module\allowbreak{}Object\allowbreak{}Factory} asks \texttt{Base\allowbreak{}Object\allowbreak{}Factory} to provide a new instance of \texttt{GPDModule} identified by \texttt{GPDGK11::classId}.
+To this aim, \texttt{Base\allowbreak{}Object\allowbreak{}Factory} requests that the Registry gives back the reference to \texttt{GPDGK11} already stored in the memory.
+The Registry goes through its internal list to find \texttt{BaseObject} with identifier \texttt{GPDGK11::classId}.
+Using the found reference, \texttt{Base\allowbreak{}Object\allowbreak{}Factory} clones\footnote{It is not a copy of a pointer, which would still points to the same object.
+It is a \emph{duplication} of the object, referred to by a new pointer.} the \texttt{GPDGK11} object and provides \texttt{Module\allowbreak{}Object\allowbreak{}Factory} with a reference to the duplicated object.
+Finally, \texttt{Module\allowbreak{}Object\allowbreak{}Factory} casts the pointer to this new object to the appropriate type \texttt{GPDModule}.
+What is needed to fit to the structure of the code is \texttt{GPDModule} (GPD models are all objects of the same type when seen from the exterior of a black box).
+The specific implementation \ie \ what defines a single model from the physics point of view (and what is in the black box from the software point of view) is in a child class, like \texttt{GPDGK11}.
+Through pointers and inheritance, the \emph{polymorphism} feature of C++ allows the selection of a given module at the runtime.

 This is the basic sequence underlying the automation of the PARTONS code, discussed below in \refsec{sec:automation-scenario-manager}.
 This works \textit{mutatis mutandis} for all modules.